LJN

-LJN Toys Ltd. was an American toy company and video game publisher based in New York City.
-Founded in 1970 by Jack Friedman, the company was acquired by MCA Inc. in 1985, sold to Acclaim Entertainment in 1990, and dissolved in 1994.
-The toy division of the company was closed by Acclaim and the company shifted towards video game publishing before being closed in 1994.
-The company's branding was last used for the release of Spirit of Speed 1937 in 2000.
+LJN Toys Ltd. was an American toy company and video game publisher founded by Jack Friedman in 1967.
+MCA Inc. acquired the company in 1985, and sold to Acclaim Entertainment in 1990.
+The toy division of the company was closed by Acclaim and a majority of its employees were fired as the company was shifted towards video game publishing.
+It was closed in 1994, but its label was used once more in 2000.

 History

-Early history (1970–1985)
+Early history (1967–1985)

-Jack Friedman founded LJN in 1970 using funds from his employer Norman J. Lewis Associates (from which the company name "LJN" is derived, being a reversal of Lewis' initials) after seeing the sale figures of Mattel and Milton Bradley Company increase.
+Jack Friedman founded LJN in 1967 using funds from his employer Norman J. Lewis Associates (from which the company name "LJN" is derived, being a reversal of Lewis' initials) after seeing the sales figures of Mattel and Milton Bradley Company increase.
 Friedman later founded THQ and Jakks Pacific after leaving LJN.
 LJN shifted money used for television advertising to instead purchase licenses to make toys based on television shows.
 The first toyline by LJN based on a television show was for Emergency!
 The highest amount the company paid for a license by 1982 was $250,000.

 LJN purchased the license to make toys based on E.T. the Extra-Terrestrial for $25,000 due to other companies declining the option, including Kenner Products and Ideal Toy Company, and sold over $16–25 million worth of merchandise without the need of an advertising campaign.
 A doll based on Brooke Shields was released with a $2 million advertising budget and made over $12 million in 1982.
-LJN's revenue rose from $5 million in 1971, to $70 million in 1982 due to the E.T. and Brooke Shields toys.
+LJN's revenue rose from $5 million in 1971 to $70 million in 1982 due to the E.T. and Brooke Shields toys.

 In 1984 LJN became the toy licensee of the World Wrestling Federation.
 The Wrestling Superstars line, which featured action figures based on WWF's roster of wrestlers, was produced from 1984 to 1989.
 LJN competed with Mattel in the toy market.
-The company produced the ThunderCats toyline in competition to Mattel's Masters of the Universe.
+The company produced the ThunderCats toyline in competition with Mattel's Masters of the Universe.